awslabs/mountpoint-s3/doc/CONFIGURATION.md

   --endpoint-url https://bucket.vpce-0e25b8cdd720f900e-argc85vg.s3.us-east-1.vpce.amazonaws.com
   ```
   Alternatively, if you enable [private DNS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/privatelink-interface-endpoints.html#private-dns) for your interface endpoint, you do not need to provide the `--endpoint-url` command-line argument.

-* In other scenarios, you can use the `--endpoint-url` command-line argument to fully override Mountpoint's endpoint detection.
+If necessary, you can use the `--endpoint-url` command-line argument to fully override Mountpoint's endpoint detection.
 For example, the argument `--endpoint-url https://example.com` will force Mountpoint to send S3 requests to `example.com`.
-You may need to also use the `--region` flag to correctly specify the region to use in AWS request signing, and the `--force-path-style` flag to disable [virtual-hosted-style addressing](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html) if the endpoint does not support it.
+You may need to also use the `--region` flag to correctly specify the region to use for signing requests.
+By default, Mountpoint will use [virtual-hosted-style addressing](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html) for the configured endpoint, and so will send requests to `https://docexamplebucket.example.com` if configured with `--endpoint-url https://example.com` and the bucket name `docexamplebucket`.
+To disable virtual-hosted-style addressing, use the `--force-path-style` command-line flag to instead send requests to `https://example.com/docexamplebucket/`.

 ### Data encryption